danielljeon/nerve/README.md

 This help to ensure that data is only transmitted when both the sender and receiver are ready, preventing data loss or buffer overflow.

+UART baud rate is set for 115200 bps.

 #### 5.2.1 Direct Memory Access (DMA)

 DMA is used configured to allow continuous radio receive in hardware: